JuliaPhylo/PhyloNetworks.jl/docs/howto.md

 `
 bucky.pl my-genes-mbsum.tar.gz -s -o mygenes-bucky
 `

+Again, if you get an error like `bucky.pl: Command not found`, run instead

+    bucky.pl my-genes-mbsum.tar.gz -s -o mygenes-bucky

 The output, with the table of concordance factors for all sets of 4 taxa, will be in a file named `my-genes.CFs.csv` inside directory `mygenes-bucky`.
 That's the file containing the quartet concordance factors to give to SNaQ as input.